-For 2021 99.55% of aircraft operated in accordance with track keeping rules in place.
 There were no instances in 2021 of track keeping violations arising from changes to flight procedures.
 Failures by airport users to comply with noise mitigation measures involves aircraft flying off track and therefore breaching the environmental corridor without being directed to do so by the IAA-ANSP.
 In 2021, 29 queries were sent to the IAA-ANSP, Air Traffic Service Unit (ATSU) for investigation.
-Parameters and criteria outlining the determination of a non-compliance or violation of track keeping rules as well as the methodology for issue to the IAA-ANSP is set out and provided in a flowchart format.
+Parameters and criteria outlining the determination of how and why a violation is issued to the IAA-ANSP is set out and provided in a flowchart format.